 Jennifer was called to the Bar of England and Wales in 2014 and qualified as a Solicitor in 2017.
 She is an accredited mediator and a Solicitor-Advocate (Higher Courts Civil Proceedings) of England and Wales.

 Jennifer graduated cum laude from Vanderbilt University as an Ingram Scholar, majoring in Conflict Resolution.
 She then obtained her Master’s Degree in Human Rights from the London School of Economics and Political Science.
 She was called to the Bar of England and Wales in 2014 as a member of Middle Temple and a Diplock Scholar.
-Jennifer completed courses in International Law (both public and private) with the Hague Academy of International Law in 2021.
+Jennifer completed courses in Public International Law with the Hague Academy of International Law in 2021.

 Jennifer is a member of the following associations: